-Caroline Fleischhauer is a senior from Pensacola, FL.
+Caroline Fleischhauer is a senior from Pensacola, Florida.
 She is pursuing a double major in History and Public Policy Studies with a focus in healthcare policy.
 Her primary research interest is twentieth-century American political and social history, particularly the historical roots of contemporary public policy.
 On campus, she also writes for the Vanderbilt Political Review and serves as the Co-President and Founder of Vanderbilt Students for Choice.
 In her free time, she enjoys running and listening to Hamilton for the umpteenth time.

 Justin DeMello is a junior originally from Minneapolis, Minnesota.
 He is pursuing a double major in History and Political Science.
 His research interests are primarily in contemporary American political, social, and intellectual history, with special emphasis on American political campaigns and Presidential studies.

 Janna Adelstein is a senior from New York, NY majoring in History and Art History.
 In addition to her work with the Review, she is a Dean’s Library Fellow for the Tracing the Movement of Populations project and an intern for Congressman Jim Cooper.
 LBJ is her favorite historical figure and one of her favorite art pieces is the Diana by Augustus Saint-Gaudens.